qhull/qhull/README.txt

 ------------------
 Compiling on other machines and compilers

-  Qhull compiles with Borland C++ 5.0 bcc32.
+  Qhull may compile with Borland C++ 5.0 bcc32.
 A Makefile is included.
-  Execute 'make -f Mborland'.
+  Execute 'cd src/libqhull; make -f Mborland'.
 If you use the Borland IDE, set the ANSI option in Options:Project:Compiler:Source:Language-compliance.

-  Qhull compiles with Borland C++ 4.02 for Win32 and DOS Power Pack.
+  Qhull may compile with Borland C++ 4.02 for Win32 and DOS Power Pack.
-  Use 'make -f Mborland -D_DPMI'.
+  Use 'cd src/libqhull; make -f Mborland -D_DPMI'.
 Qhull 1.0 compiles with Borland C++ 4.02.
 For rbox 1.0, use "bcc32 -WX -w- -O2-e -erbox -lc rbox.c".
   Use the same options for Qhull 1.0.
 [D. Zwick]

-  Qhull compiles with Metrowerks C++ 1.7 with the ANSI option.
-  If you turn on full warnings, the compiler will report a number of unused variables, variables set but not used, and dead code.
-These are intentional.
-For example, variables may be initialized (unnecessarily) to prevent warnings about possible use of uninitialized variables.

-  Qhull compiles on the Power Macintosh with Metrowerk's C compiler.
-  It uses the SIOUX interface to read point coordinates and return output.
-  There is no graphical output.
-For project files, see 'Compiling a custom build'.
-Instead of using SIOUX, Qhull may be embedded within an application.

-  Some users have reported problems with compiling Qhull under Irix 5.1.
-It compiles under other versions of Irix.

   If you have troubles with the memory manager, you can turn it off by defining qh_NOmem in mem.h.